 - Okta IWA web agent: The Custom IdP factor authentication can't be used with the Okta Integrated Windows Authentication agent (IWA) for Desktop Single Sign-on.

-- Device Trust integrations that use the “Untrusted Allow with MFA” configuration will fail.
+- Device Trust integrations that use the “Untrusted Allow with MFA” configuration fails.

-- Okta Mobile users will no longer have SWA app launch and password autofill or long-lived mobile app dashboard sessions.
-When the Custom IdP factor is enabled for your org by Okta Support, the web interface will appear in place of the app UI.
+- Okta Mobile users don't have SWA app launch and password autofill or long-lived mobile app dashboard sessions.
+When Okta Support enables the Custom IdP factor for your org, the web interface appears in place of the app UI.

 - MFA for RDP, MFA for ADFS, RADIUS logins, or other non-browser based sign-in flows don't support the Custom IdP factor.